CH-53K Completes First Sea Trials

 Key Takeaways:

-• The U.S. Navy successfully completed the first sea trials of the Sikorsky CH-53K King Stallion heavy lift helicopter on the amphibious assault ship USS Wasp.
+• The U.S. Navy successfully completed the first two-week sea trials for the Sikorsky CH-53K King Stallion heavy lift helicopter aboard the USS Wasp amphibious assault ship.

 See a mistake?
 Contact us.